Dog-Friendly Beechworth: Visiting Beechworth with a Dog

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

-For starters, both caravan parks in Beechworth are dog-friendly.
-We stayed at the Beechworth Holiday Park, a peaceful spot located a short distance outside of town, half-way along the dog-friendly walking track to Lake Kerferd.
+During our visit to Beechworth we stayed at the Beechworth Holiday Park, a peaceful spot located a short distance outside of town, half-way along the dog-friendly walking track to Lake Kerferd.

 Beechworth Holiday Park